 Back in March of 2020, federal lawmakers enacted an economic stimulus package as a way to support families during the challenging economic times caused by the coronavirus pandemic.
-That stimulus package was approved for $2 trillion – enough to provide most American families with up to $1,200 per taxpayer.
+That stimulus bill was approved for $2 trillion – enough to provide most American families with direct payments of up to $1,200 per taxpayer.

 How to report your stimulus money on your tax return

-Reporting the stimulus money on your tax return is an entirely new process this year.
+Reporting the stimulus money on your tax return is a new process for filers.
 TaxAct, however, makes it easy and will even help you determine if you’re eligible for more.

 When filing with TaxAct, you will be asked to enter the amount of your stimulus payment.
-With the recent passing of a second stimulus payment, you’ll be asked to enter both payments (if received).
+With the recent passing of the third stimulus payment, you’ll be asked to enter both payments (if received).

 Once you’ve entered the stimulus amount, TaxAct will then calculate whether or not you received the correct amount or if you are eligible for more.
 Any additional amount will be added to your 2020 refund as a tax credit.
 And don’t worry if you received more than you should have; you don’t have to pay any of that money back.

-If you haven’t received your second stimulus payment by the time you want to file your 2020 return, TaxAct will ask you several qualifying questions to accurately calculate how much you should receive.
+If you haven’t received your third stimulus payment by the time you want to file your 2020 return, TaxAct will ask you several qualifying questions to accurately calculate how much you should receive.
 If not enough information is available, you won’t be able to file until you can provide the detail needed for TaxAct to help you accurately report the amount on your return.
-Language in the new COVID-19 relief bill states the second payments need to be sent to all eligible recipients by Jan.
-15, 2021.
+Language in the new COVID-19 relief bill issues payments of up to $1,400 per taxpayer with an additional $1,400 per dependent.

-The second round of stimulus checks are also based on your 2019 tax return, which means if you are due more than what you receive the second time, you’ll also receive that money as a credit via your 2020 tax refund.
+The second round of stimulus checks is based on the adjusted gross income on your 2019 tax return, which means if you are due more than what you receive the second time, you’ll also receive that money as a credit via your 2020 tax refund.
 The third round of stimulus checks is based on either your 2019 tax return or, if you did your tax filing early, your 2020 return.